shady-byte/Movie_project/README.md

 .to run this project start with installing Dependencies

-Follow instructions to install the latest version of Node.js for your platform in https://nodejs.org/en/ After installation, make sure you have Node and npm installed by running the following commands:
+Follow instructions to install the latest version of Node.js for your platform in https://nodejs.org/en/ After installation, make sure you have Node and npm installed by running the following commands: node --version npm --version
-.node --version
-.npm --version
-If the version of each of them appears, they are installed correctly. then we install npm Dependencies by running following command .npm istall then install expo cli by running following command .npm i -g expo-cli
+If the version of each of them appears, they are installed correctly. then we install npm Dependencies by running following command npm istall then install expo cli by running following command npm i -g expo-cli

-after that open project in vscode and write in the terminal .npm start
+after that open project in vscode and write in the terminal npm start